TheTyee/bottom-lines/README.md

 2. Install the JavaScript dependencies

 If you don't have [NPM](https://www.npmjs.org/) installed, you'll need to do that first by installing [Node.js](http://nodejs.org/).
-Just download and install the package that's available for your operating system.
+Just download and install the package that's available for your operating system [from the Node website](http://nodejs.org/).

 Then, to install [Bower, the JavaScript package manager](http://bower.io/), run: